For her Family.

 That we embrace her down-to-earth company in the warmth of a cup of coffee (oh how wonderful it was to catch a cup of coffee with her 🙂

 That we hear her encouragement in the tears we shed,

-That we mold to her gentleness in a hug or a caress of the face,
+That we mold to her kindness in a hug or a good laugh,

 That we see her smile in those that we serve, because she had the pure heart of a servant,

-That for those who were so close to her to smell her scent in the soft breeze no matter the season,
+That for those who were so close to her to catch her voice in the soft breeze no matter the season,

 That we feel her free spirit dancing in the jolly prance of dog who passes by,

 That we hear her laughter in the company we keep with those we care about,